How to Launch Your Data Science Career – Part 1

 For more information on terminology, check out Chapters 1 and 2 of my book, “Behind Every Good Decision”.

-Now, let’s find data analytics jobs that are right for you
+Now, let’s find data science jobs that are right for you

-“Interest” in analytics doesn’t always equate with a good career fit.
-It’s your aptitude for analytics that can determine whether you will enjoy or disdain your new data analytics career.
+“Interest” in data science doesn’t always equate with a good career fit.
+It’s your aptitude that can determine whether you will enjoy or disdain your new data science career.

-We know people with a strong aptitude for analytics exhibit some common traits.
+We know people with a strong aptitude for data science exhibit some common traits.
 Ask yourself:

 - Do you love solving puzzles?